top of page

 Community Garden Takes Root

 We’re excited to announce a brand-new community garden at 701 E Montgomery Street in Knoxville, Iowa.
-Made possible through the efforts of the Mint 'N More Foundation, work is starting fall of 2025 with our first plots to be rented for the 2026 growing season.
+Made possible through the efforts of the Mint 'N More Foundation and generous community donors, work has started and our first plots will be ready for the 2026 growing season.
 This project is about more than just growing vegetables—it’s about growing community, resilience, health, and hope.
-Join us on September 21 from 3-5 for our garden kick off party!
 Read on to learn more about how we hope to benefit our community and how the garden will work.

 Why build a Community Garden?